 I think we will need to start with pencil and paper or a whiteboard sketch just as the biologists did.
 Roam’s “Back of the Napkin” certainly offers some very useful visual metaphors, as do decision tree models, tornado diagrams, and traditional spreadsheets to name just a few more.
 We are talking to several teams that are exploring different ways to combine numbers, words, and diagrams that are integrated into responsive models that can be explored (e.g. parameters changed, relationships varied).
 The need to animate your hypothesis flows naturally from a desire to visualize and understand the implications for a model that you have built.

 If you are working on something that will allow a team to sketch and animate one or more critical aspects of a business we are interested in talking and exploring how to incorporate your capabilities into one or more of our offerings.
 In particular if it would enable hypotheses to be modeled and explored, and experiments defined to test or refine the hypotheses.

-We will also be offering some on-line workshops, starting with key aspects of Discovery Kanban.
+We will also be offering some on-line workshops, starting with key aspects of Customer Discovery and Early Market Exploration.
 If you would like to take part, in particular if you have real business issues that you are wrestling with that you are interested in seeing modeled in a small group setting, please contact us.

 - Difference Between a Hypothesis and an Assumption